nihil-momenti/gp/report/implementation.rst

 The first step in the program is the definition of the functions, constants and variables.
-Instead of hard-coding it was decided to create a simple domain specific language (DSL) to allow them to be programmaticly defined at startup.
+Instead of hard-coding it was decided to create a simple domain specific language (DSL) to allow them to be programmatically defined at startup.
 This will then be saved into an environment variable that will be added to the required classes via meta-programing.